dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 Without counting the logos which feature the canton, close to half of the 23 logos have five stars in their designs.

-The NDP 2003 logo is an interesting case as star-shaped figures emulate the canton design.
-However, according to the strict definitions of flag designs, it would not be considered a canton.
-Using ‘stars’ to form a crescent shape would make vexillologists riot in anger.
+The NDP 2003 logo is an interesting case as star-shaped figures were used to emulate the canton design.
+However, according to the strict definitions of flag designs, it would not be considered a canton; using ‘stars’ to form a crescent shape would make vexillologists riot in anger.
 Hence, the logo is classified under this subcategory.

 <h3>Logos with Crescent Moon and Five Stars</h3>
 <figure>